Ready to say goodbye to debt for good? Learn More

 Texas Districts & Filing Requirements

 Texas is home to four federal judicial districts, each with its own separate bankruptcy court system.
-The county you live in determines which of these districts will handle your bankruptcy case.
-Each district has its own local rules, forms, and requirements for filers.
+The county you live in determines which district handles your bankruptcy case.
+Each district has its own local rules, forms, and requirements for filers as explained in the following sections.

 Eastern District of Texas Requirements